EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 * Encode message_3 as a sequence of CBOR encoded data items as specified in {{asym-msg3-form}}.
 CIPHERTEXT_3 is the outer COSE_Encrypt0 ciphertext.

-Pass the connection identifiers (C_I, C_R) and tthe application algorithms in the selected cipher suite to the application.
+Pass the connection identifiers (C_I, C_R) and the application algorithms in the selected cipher suite to the application.
 The application can now derive application keys using the EDHOC-Exporter interface.

 ### Responder Processing of Message 3